 The suit is single-breasted with a roomy fit.
 This is likely for practical purposes, so the squibs wouldn’t be too obvious underneath, but it also helps the small (when compared to his castmates) Michael Imperioli look bulkier.
 The jacket has standard notch lapels and a tight 3-button front.
 The center button is worn fastened throughout the scene, both for a sleeker look and for the more functional need of hiding the blood squibs.
 We don’t see the rear of the jacket much, but it appears to be ventless.

 There is a welted breast pocket and two straight flapped hip pockets.
 The 3-button cuffs match the buttons on the front.

 The trousers are flat front with a sharp crease down each leg to the plain-hemmed bottoms.
 The jacket is closed, but the peeks we get inside reveal no belt, so the trousers are possibly fitted with side-adjusters.

 Underneath, Christopher provides an example of dressing down a suit by wearing it with a T-shirt.
 While still dressier than the mobsters’ preferred track suits, a suit with a nice (key word: nice) T-shirt underneath can look cool and casual while still professional.
 The only drawback is that this might look silly without the jacket, but we don’t have that problem in the scene here.
-Christopher’s shirt is a dark stone gray ribbed short-sleeve T-shirt with a clinging fit.
+Christopher’s shirt is a dark gray thin-ribbed short-sleeve T-shirt with a clinging fit.

 Edit: Since I was having fun with the color code stuff, I also input Chris’s T-shirt.
 Evidently, the closest color is “ironside gray”.
 Welp, sounds good to me.